DFA Records: History

 James Murphy and Tim Goldsworthy met while working in New York on the David Holmes album Let's Get Killed.
 After the recording was completed, Goldsworthy stayed in New York, and the two began to throw parties on the Lower East Side.
 They created the production duo, The DFA, but wished to grow The DFA into more than what it was.
 It was not until they met Jonathan Galkin, who subsequently quit his event-production job to work with James and Tim, that they turned DFA into a label.

 DFA Records began on a series of 12" single vinyl releases starting with The Rapture's "House of Jealous Lovers" and The Juan Maclean's "By the Time I Get to Venus".
 "House of Jealous Lovers" went on to sell 7500 copies.
 Many of the early releases of DFA's catalog were released in Europe through Trevor Jackson's Output Recordings.
 After completing production on The Rapture's debut full-length album Echoes, DFA began to shop around the album.
 Although The Rapture eventually signed to Universal Music Group, the DFA label secured a deal with EMI for distribution of its acts outside the United States, along with several distributors within the U.S.

 The label has grown steadily since.
-Notable releases include the twice-Grammy nominated, eponymous debut album of James Murphy's band LCD Soundsystem and its follow-ups Sound of Silver, This Is Happening and American Dream, and a number of compilation albums featuring artists such as The Rapture, The Juan Maclean, Black Dice, Shit Robot, Delia Gonzalez & Gavin Russom (also as Black Leotard Front), J.O.Y., Pixeltan, and Hot Chip.
+Notable releases include the twice-Grammy nominated, eponymous debut album of James Murphy's band LCD Soundsystem and its follow-ups Sound of Silver, This Is Happening and American Dream, and a number of compilation albums featuring artists such as The Rapture, The Juan Maclean, Black Dice, Shit Robot, Delia Gonzalez & Gavilán Rayna Russom (also as Black Leotard Front), J.O.Y., Pixeltan, and Hot Chip.

 As a production team, the DFA have produced and remixed artists including Radio 4, Le Tigre, N.E.R.D., Soulwax, Blues Explosion, Nine Inch Nails, Automato, Gorillaz, UNKLE, and The Chemical Brothers.
 The DFA remix of M.I.A.'s "Paper Planes" appeared on A. R. Rahman's Academy Award-winning Slumdog Millionaire soundtrack.
 They spent an afternoon writing a song with Britney Spears, and were also approached by Janet Jackson to collaborate.
 The production duo effectively came to an end when Tim Goldsworthy left New York to return to his native UK.
 The label was primarily run by Jonathan Galkin and Kris Petersen.